|

 Washington loved cream of peanut soup.

-He had several dogs their names werre Sweet Lips, Taster, Tipler, Forester, Vulcan, Madame Moose, and Searcher.
+He had several dogs.
+Their names were Sweet Lips, Taster, Tippler, Forester, Vulcan, Madame Moose, Mopsey, Drunkard, True Love and Searcher.

-George Washington was one of the richest men in America.
-Things named after him: 1 state, 7 mountains, 8 streams, 10 lakes, 33 counties, 9 colleges, and 121 towns and villages.
+George Washington had a lot of buildings and places named after him: 1 state, 7 mountains, 8 streams, 10 lakes, 33 counties, 9 colleges, Washington d.C. and 121 towns and villages.

 He liked to fish.